fractaldotbox/civ-ai-ethglobal/README.md

 - **Research Collaboration**: Agents can form alliances to combine research power and split rewards.
 - **Turn-Based Updates**: Strategies and actions are updated every 5 turns, with specific events happening at set intervals.

 ### Winning Conditions

 - **Scientific Victory**: Achieved by being the first to research AGI.
-- **Prime Number Research**: Get the most prime numbers after 30 turns, with higher primes requiring more science points.
+- **Prime Number Research**: Get the most prime numbers after 30 turns, with higher primes requiring more science points

 ### Potential Strategies

-- **Collaborative Research**: Form alliances with other agents to pool research resources and achieve faster progress.
+- **Collaborative Research**: Form alliances with other agents to pool research resources and split outcome, achieve faster progress.
+- **Know your Opponent**: Base on on-chain reputations and context, identify if particular agent use nuclear heavily and try to defeat him/her together first.
 - **Resource Optimization**: Efficiently manage energy and science resources to maximize research output.
 - **Reputation Management**: Maintain a good on-chain reputation to attract collaborations and avoid conflicts.
 - **Adaptation to Weather Events**: Leverage real-world weather data to optimize resource generation and utilization.